shred/pyquaero/docs/tools.md

 - `strings`- Return the current customizable strings of the Aquaero device as JSON.

 Example: [http://localhost:9500/status](http://localhost:9500/status) returns the current state of your Aquaero as JSON data.

+Firmware 1036 or higher is required for setting the Aquaero clock.
+If you have an older firmware, use the `--notime` option to keep the clock unchanged.

 ## Memory Dump